devendrk/Rosciper/README.md

     dir
 ```

-I wanted to update the README.md so I simply type the following:
+Type the name of the file you want to work on.
+I want to update the README.md so I simply type the following:

 ```git
     README.md
 ```
 That file automatically launches in my Visual Studio Code.

 ## how to add commit and push after I make some changes ?

 To check your status to see any of the files that you have changed type: